Qunst/minitankforge/docs/project-handoff.md

 - Do not call game pack finishes `Raw Print` or `Base color`; use `Unpainted` and `Base coat`.
 - Direct Etsy variant URL automation was considered too much manual work because listing variation IDs are unique per listing.
 - The site should say "choose the same options on Etsy" rather than trying to deep-link every variant.
+- The vehicle formerly labeled `stug-iv` was corrected to `stug-iii`.
+Do not reintroduce StuG IV naming unless there is a separate actual StuG IV model/photo set.
+- StuG III image filenames use `stug-iii-...`.
+- Because product pages are generated, a data/render change can touch many `tanks/*/index.html` files.
+That is expected after running `scripts/generate-static-product-pages.js`.

 ## Current External Etsy Listing Coverage